Pailwaan: Plot

 Meanwhile, Rukmini's father meets Sarkar and tells him that Kichcha was not after his daughter's wealth, and that he brought her and their daughter at the hospital to meet him, thus clearing all the trouble in their relationship.
 However, Rana kidnaps Kichcha's daughter, and his goons beat up Kichcha when he refuses to wrestle.
 Seeing that he has kept his promise of not wrestling, Sarkar arrives and fights some of the goons, leaving the rest and Rana himself to be beaten up by an injured Kichcha.
 Rana is arrested by the police, and Kichcha reunites with Sarkar.
 Having seen Kichcha's fighting skills, Vijayendra asks him to train for a boxing match.
 Kichcha tells Sarkar that with the prize money, he wants to help the poor but talented children who are unable to fulfill their dreams due to poverty.

 Sarkar and Vijayendra starts training Kichcha, and on the day of the match, Kichcha is initially unable to fight properly and at times ends up using wrestling techniques that are not permitted as per the rules.
 However, he soon starts defeating his opponents one by one, resulting in a match with Tony where the latter fights dirty and injures Kichcha using illegal moves, bringing him in a situation where low eyesight could result in disqualification.
 However, the doctor helps Kichcha with the vision test, and the fight resumes.
 Despite being injured badly, Kichcha manages to defeat Tony.
-After the match, Tony receives a cookie from Vijayendra's bakery as the response to a joke he had cracked earlier, and Kichcha now sets out to fulfill Sarkar's dream by entering a national level wrestling match representing India.
+After the match, Tony receives a cookie from Vijayendra's bakery as a response to a joke he had cracked earlier, and Kichcha now sets out to fulfill Sarkar's dream by entering a national level wrestling match representing India.